JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 <link-summary>Plugin configuration file contains all the information about the plugin, as well as all registered extensions, actions, listeners, etc.</link-summary>

-The <path>plugin.xml</path> configuration file contains all the information about the plugin, which is displayed in the [plugins settings dialog](https://www.jetbrains.com/help/idea/managing-plugins.html), and all registered extensions, actions, listeners, etc.
+The <path>plugin.xml</path> configuration file contains all the information about the plugin, which is displayed in the [plugins' settings dialog](https://www.jetbrains.com/help/idea/managing-plugins.html), and all registered extensions, actions, listeners, etc.
-Sections below describe all the elements in detail.
+The sections below describe all the elements in detail.

 The example <path>plugin.xml</path> files can be found in the [IntelliJ SDK Docs Code Samples](https://github.com/JetBrains/intellij-sdk-code-samples) repository.